-Are you an eSports athlete?
+Are you an eSports athlete or wondering what a correct esports definition would be?
 Maybe you’re a popular streamer on Twitch?
 Maybe you aspire to be signed to Faze Clan so you can make millions off playing Fortnite?
 Maybe you’re so exceptionally good at killing Zombies in Call of Duty that you should consider making a career out of it?
 Not to worry, because all of these things are possible.
 If a 12-year old can do it, so can you.
 But where there’s money to be made, there’s usually legalities in place.
-Understanding esports law and how legal issues can arise in the eSports community can help you avoid them in your own career and set yourself up for success.
+Understanding esports and the law as well as how legal issues can arise in the eSports community can help you avoid them in your own career and set yourself up for success.

 These days, advertising has shifted from television and billboards to online outlets like social media and YouTube.
 If you have a large following on Twitch, Instagram, YouTube, etc., brands will most likely offer you endorsement or sponsorship deals to advertise their service or product to your audience.
 The Federal Trade Commission, aka the FTC, has strict guidelines for disclosing paid promotions in order to eliminate “unfair and deceptive marketing.”
 Be sure to make yourself familiar with the FTC Guidelines so all your posts are compliant.